What are my competitors charging? Should I go for lots of sales at a low price point or fewer clients at a higher price point?

-I was recently brainstorming prices for a new program I’m teaching and my marketing coach didn’t agree with my price point.
+A few years ago I was brainstorming prices for a new program I was going to offer and my marketing coach didn’t agree with my price point.
 He said it was low.
 I was resistant to raising it.
 But I thought about it for a few days and realized that I was scared to charge more.
-I was thinking about all the people who come to me and say, "Jeanna, I really want to hire you, but I can’t afford it."
+I was thinking about all the people who come to me and say, “Jeanna, I really want to hire you, but I can’t afford it.”

 Are those my ideal clients?
 No!
 So why was I setting my prices based on their comments?
 Old habit.
 If I chose to cater to them and kept my prices low, do you think they would buy?
 Probably not.

-I adjusted the price higher, but only to a point that felt good and that I could easily still feel aligned.
+I adjusted the price higher, but only to a point that felt good and that I could still easily feel aligned with.

-Your pricing needs to feel good, but not be driven by fear of losing clients.
+Your pricing needs to feel good and not be driven by fear of losing clients.
 It also needs to be high enough that you are not only covering your overhead but making enough so that you’re able to live comfortably.
-You also want to make enough money to invest back into growing your business.
+In addition, you want to make enough money to invest back into growing your business.

 When I first began my business, my first client received four coaching sessions a month and she paid me a whopping fifty dollars.